fullstack-hy2020/fullstack-hy2020.github.io/src/content/6/en/part6c.md

 Both components would only use the function provided to them as a prop without caring about the communication with the server that is happening in the background.

-Now let's install the [redux-thunk](https://github.com/gaearon/redux-thunk)-library, which enables us to create <i>asynchronous actions</i>.
+Now let's install the [redux thunk](https://github.com/gaearon/redux-thunk) library, which enables us to create <i>asynchronous actions</i>.
 Installation is done with the command:

 ```bash
 npm install redux-thunk
 ```

-The redux-thunk-library is a so-called <i>redux-middleware</i>, which must be initialized along with the initialization of the store.
+The redux thunk library is a so-called <i>redux middleware</i>, which must be initialized along with the initialization of the store.
 While we're here, let's extract the definition of the store into its own file <i>src/store.js</i>:

 ```js
 import { createStore, combineReducers, applyMiddleware } from 'redux' // highlight-line